wahaabsiddique/fierce-whale/exampleSite/content/contact.md

 <!--StartFragment-->

-Wahaab Siddique is available for weddings, bar/bat mitzvahs, and other events that are likely to include chocolate covered strawberries.
+Wahaab Siddique is available for weddings, bar/bat mitzvahs, and other events that are likely to include chocolate-covered strawberries.

-To get in touch, send an email to [](mailto:michael@mtlynch.io)iamwahaabsiddique@gmail.com.
+To get in touch, send an email to [](mailto:michael@mtlynch.io)contact@wahaabsiddique.com.

 <!--EndFragment-->